edthuman/petition-data-viewer/README.md

 # What is this project?

-This is a website where I'll be taking allowing users to chose a petition, and by providing its id number, displays the available data relating to it in various ways.
+This website allows users to view the data for a petition from the UK government's website (https://petition.parliament.uk/) from its id number.

+It allows users to select the type of chart they want the data presented in.